-The assessment of learning will take place in two different ways:
+Assessment of student learning will be conducted in two different ways:

-- 1. Ongoing assessment of progress and activities throughout the course.
-The grade in this section will represent 30% of the final grade. - 2.
-A final exam that will contribute to the final grade by 70%.
-The exam can include questions (either theoretical or numerical) and problems.
-A minimal grade of 4.0 is required in order the ongoing assessment to be considered for the global grade.
+- 1. Continuous evaluation of the progress and activities developed throughout the course.
+The grade obtained in this section will constitute 30% of the final mark. - 2.
+A final exam, oral and/or written, which will contribute 70% to the final grade.
+The exam may include both questions (theoretical and/or numerical) and problems.
+A minimum grade of 4.0 in the final exam will be required for the continuous evaluation to be considered in the overall grade of the course.

-For the second evaluation, the same criteria exposed above will be applied
+In the case of a second evaluation, the same criteria will be applied as in the first one.